doug-moen/openscad2/rfc/Module_Calls.md

 2. A module with children is a function that may be invoked using a double function call, like this: `rotate(45)(cube(10))`.
-The second argument list always consists of a single argument, which is the children.
+The second argument list consists of a single argument, which is the children.
 The children can be a single shape, or it can be a list or object containing multiple shapes.